Jimmy Bowen

-James Albert Bowen (born November 30, 1937) is an American record producer and former rockabilly sincere.
+James Albert Bowen (born November 30, 1937) is an American record producer and former rockabilly singer.
 Bowen brought Nancy Sinatra and Lee Hazlewood together, and introduced Sinatra to Mel Tillis for their album, Mel & Nancy.

 Early life

 Bowen was born in Santa Rita, New Mexico, United States.
 His family moved to Dumas, Texas, when he was eight years old.

 Singing career

 Bowen began as a teenage recording star in 1957 with "I'm Stickin' with You".
 The song started as the flip side of the hit record "Party Doll" by Buddy Knox (written by Knox and Bowen), but ultimately hit the charts on its own, peaking at No. 14 on Billboards Hot 100 chart.
 Bowen's version sold over one million copies, and was awarded a gold record.
 Bowen's singing career did not take off as well as that of Knox, his partner in the Rhythm Orchids, and ultimately he abandoned a singing career, choosing to stay in the production end of the music industry.